Working Capital Loans: What They Are and How They Work

-A company with 2x as many current assets as current liabilities is likely in a strong position to cover its financial obligations over the next year, as its current assets are going to be turned into cash over the same period that the current liabilities need to be paid.
-A company with low or negative working capital, on the other hand, may need to take out a working capital loan to grow or pay back creditors.
+A company with 2x as many current assets as current liabilities is likely in a strong position to cover its financial obligations over the next year.
+Its current assets are going to be turned into cash over the same period to cover current obligations.
+Low or negative working capital, though, may indicate trouble.

 What is a Working Capital Loan?

-A working capital loan is a loan that is used by companies with insufficient working capital to cover short-term financial obligations, such as accounts payable, notes payable, and taxes payable that are due over the next 12 months.
+A working capital loan is used by companies with insufficient working capital to cover short-term liabilities.
+These may include accounts payable, notes payable, and taxes payable.
+Current liabilities are those that are due within the next 12 months.
+Unsecured working capital loans do not require any collateral from the borrower.
+Secured working capital loans require the borrower to pledge an asset as collateral if they can’t repay the loan.

 How Do Working Capital Loans Work?